 Please pardon our dust!

-PHASE 3: Will include the construction of additional restroom space in the hallway of the Bodzin Art Gallery as well as the creation of a new lobby entrance to the Adult Lounge.
+PHASE 2 has begun: This includes retiling the lobby area, the construction of additional restroom space in the hallway of the Bodzin Art Gallery as well as the creation of a new lobby entrance to the Adult Lounge.

-It is projected that the lobby area will be ready to be retiled in mid October and will need to be closed for approximately a week.
-The J is already scheduled to be closed during some of this time for Jewish holidays, during those days when the J is open, we will be utilizing two alternate entrances to the building.
+It is projected that the lobby area will be ready to be retiled in the coming weeks, during this process, the lobby will be closed.
+During the days when the J is open, we will be utilizing two alternate entrances to the building.
 For members and guests needing to enter the building to attend group fitness classes in the auditorium, the service entrance near the preschool will be used.
 Additional security personnel will be placed at this entrance for signing in and checking ID badges.
-For everyone needing closer access to the west side of the building, there will be an alternate entrance located either through the gymnasium or the entrance through the West playground (details still TBD).
-As with the other entrance, security personnel will be assigned to check ID badges and signing in purposes.
+For everyone needing closer access to the west side of the building, there will be an alternate entrance located through the entrance of the West playground.
+As with the other entrance, security personnel will be assigned to check ID badges and the signing in process.

 As the project progresses and we gain more specific information about timelines and completion or other unforeseen impact to our daily operation, we will keep you updated.
 Please know that our most important goal throughout this process is to maximize safety and minimize inconvenience for all of our members.
 We welcome your feedback or questions along the way, and thank you in advance for your patience during this phase of our growth.